-THE STRATEGY - Our value ad as a bricks and mortar partner is our non-profit status (which commercial developers need in order to access grants, tax credits, etc); our community development corporation toolkit, our ongoing market profile research and the ground game we are building through community education and organizing.
-All of this work will be invaluable for creating community support for land use processes, raising legacy funds and the creation of a trained-up pre-marketing audience.
+THE STRATEGY - Our value add as a brick and mortar partner is our non-profit status (which commercial developers need in order to access grants, tax credits, etc); our community development corporation toolkit, our ongoing market profile research, and the ground game we are building through community education and organizing.
+All of this work will be invaluable for creating community support for land use processes, raising legacy funds, and creation a trained-up pre-marketing audience.

 THE BENCHMARKS SO FAR

-Report on 1st ever citywide Survey of LGBTQ Housing Needs – released
+Report on 1st ever citywide Survey of LGBTQ+ Housing Needs

 2. Create a community partner network of resources to help people learn how to find and achieve their best personal housing outcomes, including health and mental health service provision.

 Over 50 organizations and agencies and growing

 3. Create a technology platform to engage the population directly, connecting them to these resources, educating and organizing the community to understand these issues, and preparing LGBTQ+ seniors to assume leadership roles in the movement for welcoming housing and services.

 Stonewall Village NYC BETA Test and site redesign completed.
 Opened to the public - December 2019

 4. Convene affordable housing and service provider sectors with policymakers to explore alternative design and financing models.
 Mixed-use, mixed-income/mid-market; creative condo-leasing strategies, cross-subsidies, apartment sharing, co-living, and micro-design are all on the table.